achmadafriza/SB-Hello-World/README.md

-If there's no jar, run: `mvn clean package clean package spring-boot:repackage`
+If there's no jar, run: `mvn clean package spring-boot:repackage`

 Run JAR on `./target/`